ai-shifu/ChatALL/doc/developing_bot.md

 How you send and parse messages depends on the specific chatbot.
 Once you receive a response or hit an error, do the following:

-1. When receiving partial text, call `onUpdateResponse(callbackParam, {});`.
-2. If the response only contains new incremental text, and you need to assemble all the text yourself, then call `onUpdateResponse(callbackParam, {content: text, done: false)};`.
+1. If the response only contains new incremental text, and you need to assemble all the text yourself, then call `onUpdateResponse(callbackParam, { content: text, done: false });`.
-3. After receiving all the text, call `onUpdateResponse(callbackParam, {content: text, done: true)};` to update all the data.
-If the text has already been `onUpdateResponse` before, you can just call `onUpdateResponse(callbackParam, {done: true)};`.
+2. After receiving all the text, call `onUpdateResponse(callbackParam, { content: text, done: true });` to update all the data.
+If the text has already been `onUpdateResponse` before, you can just call `onUpdateResponse(callbackParam, { done: true });`.
-4. When ending normally, call `resolve()`.
+3. When ending normally, call `resolve()`.
-5. If an error occurs, call `reject(error)`.
+4. If an error occurs, call `reject(error)`.
 The `error` can be an exception or an error message string.
 ChatALL will automatically handle it and display it to the user.

 ### checkAvailability() implementation